 It’s 4 inches wide all the way around with bold double stitching and a strong stainless steel double prong buckle.
 And that’s about it.

-Members of our test group though were impressed with how the belt enhanced their stability and overall performance during squats, bench presses and deadlifts, which earned this our Best Belt for Powerlifting designation.
+Members of our test group though were impressed with how the belt enhanced their stability and overall performance during squats, bench presses and deadlifts, which earned this our Top Belt for Powerlifting designation.

 At first glance, this looks like it would be more punishment than pleasure but you shouldn’t judge this particular book by its cover.

-It’s a single piece of high-quality, tough but supple suede that actually feels great when you put it on and continues to feel great lift after lift.
+It’s a single piece of high-quality, tough but supple suede that actually feels great when you put it on.

 9. Best for Adjustability: Master of Muscle